9 Best Knowledge Base Software Compared (2025 Guide)

 Downsides of Using ProProfs

-• Advanced Customization – Users might require to have some knowledge of scripting (Javascript, HTML, CSS) to make use of the advanced features.
+• Advanced Customization – Users might be required to have some knowledge of scripting (Javascript, HTML, CSS) to make use of the advanced features.

 With third-party app integrations, you can bring more unique features to your knowledge base to make it more useful to both you and your customers.

 Here are just a few great third-party apps you should be able to integrate with your knowledge base.
-Keep in mind that not all knowledge base systems will support these apps and services.
+Keep in mind that not all knowledge base software will support these apps and services.

 • Zapier: Zapier is like a hub of all the apps you can ever think of.
 It allows you to connect your website with more than 1500 popular services.
 With this integration, you’ll be able to connect all the other apps with ease.
 WordPress supports Zapier as well.